Skip to content

 Choose self-hosted if you want ownership, predictable costs, and no feature gates.
 Self-hosted works well for freelancers and agencies managing bookings for multiple clients, and for businesses that want full control over their data.

-VoxelBooking is a self-hosted booking system with four booking patterns, multi-business architecture, and a one-time purchase model.
+VoxelBooking is a self-hosted booking system with four booking patterns, multi-business architecture, and an open source software model.
 See how it compares to Calendly or Cal.com.

 Get started